 (a) all rights and licenses granted to the State under this Contract will continue subject to the terms and conditions of this Contract, and will not be affected, even by Contractor’s rejection of this Contract; and

-(b) the State will be entitled to a complete duplicate of (or complete access to, as appropriate) all such intellectual property and embodiments of intellectual property comprising or relating to any Software or other Deliverables, and the same, if not already in the State’s possession, will be promptly delivered to the State, unless Contractor elects to and does in fact continue to perform all of its obligations under this Contract.

 54. Schedules.
 All Schedules that are referenced herein and attached hereto are hereby incorporated by reference.
 The following Schedules are attached hereto and incorporated herein: